-Though many people associate bacteria with negative or "bad" things, contrary to common belief, only relatively small portions of all bacteria are harmful or cause disease.
+Though many people associate bacteria with negative or "bad" things, only relatively small portions of all bacteria are harmful or cause disease.
 Most bacteria are harmless and, in fact, some bacteria are crucial in maintaining proper health for your dog.
 These good bacteria are collectively referred to as "beneficial bacteria" and maximize nutritional intake and contribute to the health of your dog.

 Incorporated as part of a balanced diet, beneficial bacteria allow effective digestion for increased nutrient absorption, production of important vitamins, decreased incidences of disease, and strengthening of the immune system for overall health.